Review · Other Supplements

 Who should buy, who should skip

-Buy this if you want a structured, all-in-one program and value not having to assemble meal plans and workout videos yourself.
-Read everything in the first week, test the meal plans, and cancel the recurring community access right away if you won’t use it — the trial clock starts at purchase.
+Buy this if you’re a woman who wants a structured, all-in-one program and is willing to pay $218 for the convenience of not having to assemble meal plans and workout videos yourself.
+Read everything within the first week, test the meal plans, and decide by day 50 whether to keep it or refund.
+Cancel the recurring community access immediately if you don’t plan to use it — the trial clock starts at purchase.

 The honest read

-Venus Factor is a competent diet-and-exercise program wrapped in a leptin story that makes it sound more revolutionary than it is.
-The meal plans are genuinely useful.
+Venus Factor is a competent diet-and-exercise program wrapped in a leptin story that makes it sound revolutionary.
+The meal plans are useful.
 The videos are fine.
-The community is a recurring-billing trap only if you forget to cancel.
+The community is a recurring-billing trap if you forget to cancel.

-The $218 buys convenience and organization.
-If having everything in one place is worth that to you, it’s a reasonable purchase backed by a 60-day ClickBank-honored refund.
-If you’re hoping for a hormonal fix that makes the work disappear, adjust your expectations — the work is the same work, just well packaged.
+The $218 price tag is paying for the story and the convenience of having everything in one place.
+If that convenience is worth $218 to you, and you’ll use the refund window if it doesn’t fit, it’s a reasonable transaction.
+If you’re hoping for a hormonal fix that makes weight loss effortless, the program will disappoint you — because the work is still the same work, just repackaged.

 — Mara Vance